Mob Museum: History

 In 2000, the federal government sold the former post office and federal courthouse to the city for $1, with stipulations that the building be restored to its original look and be used for a cultural purpose.

 Then-Mayor Oscar Goodman, himself a former Mob defense attorney, had the idea for a mob museum in 2002.
 The idea faced early opposition from Italian-American groups, while being supported by the FBI, including the former head agent in Las Vegas, Ellen Knowlton, who joined as president of the museum's board.

 The project budget was estimated at $50 million, including $26 million for restoring the building.
 Funding included federal, state, and local grants.
 Goodman generated controversy by suggesting that federal stimulus money could be used for the museum.

 The museum opened February 14, 2012.
 (The morning and day before were reserved for press and dignitary ceremonies.)
-As of January 2020, prices were $29.95 for adults ($16.95 for Nevada residents), with varying prices for other categories such as students and groups.
+As of January 2024, prices were $34.95 for adults ($19.95 for Nevada residents), with varying prices for other categories such as students and groups.

 Exhibits

 The centerpiece of the Mob Museum is the second floor courtroom, which was the location of one of fourteen national Kefauver Committee hearings to expose organized crime held in 1950 and 1951.
 The museum also acquired the brick wall where the Saint Valentine's Day Massacre took place.
-Other exhibits focus on Mob violence, casino money skimming operations, and wiretapping by law enforcement.
+Other exhibits focus on Mob violence, casino revenue skimming operations, and wiretapping by law enforcement.
 In 2018, a new exhibit called Organized Crime Today was added to the first floor following a major renovation.

 The self-guided tour commences on the third floor where the actual wall of the St. Valentine's Day Massacre is on display, accessible by elevator or stairs, and winds its way down to the second and first floors.
 Visitors can watch a film about the history of Organized Crime (beginning around the time of the passing of Prohibition).
 The main part of the exhibition consists of Mob-related photos with captions explaining the significance of the particular images, but also what individuals/events to which they were connected.